carlalbc/BIO634_2019/gene_lists/gene_lists_exercises.md

 ### Exercise

-Try out GOrilla with the list of genes overexpressed in Adult mice relative to Newborns.
+Try out GOrilla with the list of genes overexpressed in Adult mice relative to Newborns, stored in the diffExp_N-A.txt file.

-First we have to prepare the input files (1 gene name per line).
+First, we need to prepare the input files (1 gene name per line).
 We take the 734 genes overexpressed in Adult relative to Newborn mice
 (from the RNA-seq tutorial) with a FDR < 5%.
 ```
 awk '$5<1 && $8<=0.05 {print $1}' diffExp_N-A.txt  | sed 's/"//g' > diffExp_N_smallerThan_A.FDR5perc.txt